TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 3. `swap` - This lambda performs the actual swap of two elements at positions `globalIdx1` and `globalIdx2`.

 The following code snippet demonstrates sorting with the function
-\ref TNL::Algorithms::Segments::sortSegments using specified segment indexes and in descending order:
+\ref Segments_sortSegments_with_segment_indices "sortSegments" using specified segment indexes and in descending order:

 \snippet Algorithms/Segments/SegmentsExample_sort.cpp descending sort